-In connection with its research and development, the Company received \$ 106 of participation payments from the OCS through December 31, 2014.
-In return for the OCS's participation, the Company is committed to pay royalties at a rate of 3%-5% of sales of the developed product linked to U.S dollars, up to 100% of the amount of grants received (100% plus interest at LIBOR).
-The Company's total commitment for royalties payable with respect to future sales, based on OCS participations received or accrued, net of royalties paid or accrued, totaled approximately \$ 117 as of December 31, 2014.
+In connection with the participation payments received from the OCS in previous years, the Company is committed to pay royalties at a rate of 3%-5% of sales of the developed product linked to U.S dollars, up to 100% of the amount of grants received (100% plus interest at LIBOR).
+The Company's total commitment for royalties payable with respect to future sales, based on OCS participations received or accrued, net of royalties paid or accrued, totaled approximately \$ 119 as of December 31, 2015.
 In addition, the OCS may impose certain conditions on any arrangement under which it permits the Company to transfer technology or development out of Israel.